isomerpages/moe-bedokviewsec/_cca/Uniformed Groups/Girl Guides.md

 home for the elderly.
 They organized their own camp in Camp Christine and had fun hiking and cooking outdoors.</p>
 <p>In 2024, our girls demonstrated their talents and creativity during East
-Division Day and as a testament to their hard work, they achieved a Silver in one of the competitions.
+Division Day and as a testament to their hard work, they achieved a Merit in one of the competitions.
 The CCA also achieved Puan Noor Aishah Gold in the assessment year of 2025.</p>
 <p></p>